 As early as 7AM, I get started on A’s routine, which includes personal grooming and ensuring she takes her medications.
 There’s meal preparation but my elder mostly takes care of that.
 We also take care of the laundry and I got to discover that washing machines can not only wash, but rinse AND dry clothes!
 Weird I’m just finding out but how cool is that?

-There’s also the frequent dishwashing, which is my least favorite chore.
+There’s also the frequent dishwashing, which is my least favourite chore.
 It isn’t half as bad though when there’s a lovely kitchen space to work with.
 After that, the rest of the day pretty much flies by.
 I’m either catching up on sleep, reading, learning, on social media or preoccupied with A.

 Dhuhr is around 11:45AM and Asr is like 3PM, which is pretty early to me but everything else is too.
 Sunset and Maghrib is before 6PM and it’s already pitch black by 7.